flavienbwk/book-devops/eng/README.md

 Your initiative will inevitably face challenges initially.
 Welcome feedback graciously and enhance your services.
 Once confident in the service reliability, expand its deployment and communicate extensively.

 You'll soon notice that operational or business priorities often sideline infrastructure work (Cloud/DevOps) in favor of product developments (software).
-Yet, research shows that structuring around these proven methods enhances long-term efficiency (see chapter "[Why DevOps?](#why-devops-)").
+Yet, research shows that structuring around these proven methods enhances long-term efficiency (see chapter "[Why DevOps?](#why-devops)").
 Ensure you allocate time for resilience work in your engineers' schedules.

 A DevOps infrastructure realizes its full potential once connected to your organization's main network.
 This is when it can deploy frequent updates, respond quickly to incidents, and consolidate your teams' work.
-If your project began on an isolated platform, focus now on connecting where your users are present (see chapter "[Pillars of DevOps in Practice](#pillars-of-devops-in-practice)").
+If your project began on an isolated platform, focus now on connecting where your users are present (see chapter "[The pillars of devops in practice](#the-pillars-of-devops-in-practice)").

 Measuring the effectiveness of one's initiative over time is critical: both to ensure that one is moving in the right direction without dogmatism, and to provide quantifiable arguments to superiors or teams that still need convincing.
-Make sure to maintain a clear dashboard of these indicators (see chapter "[Measuring the Success of Your Transformation](#mesurer-le-succès-de-sa-transformation)").
+Make sure to maintain a clear dashboard of these indicators (see chapter "[Measuring the success of your transformation](#measuring-the-success-of-your-transformation)").

 Tools such as ChatGPT based on LLMs offer as many new opportunities (e.g., [GitLab Duo](https://about.gitlab.com/gitlab-duo/), [GitHub Copilot](https://github.com/features/copilot)) as they introduce new threats (internal skills, _deepfakes_).
 Concurrently, security standards will continue to evolve at a breakneck pace.
 This advocates for a transformation of organizations towards a more agile digital universe.
-The future is shaping today, and the companies that will succeed best are those that manage to leverage the latest technologies and integrate them into their software development cycle (see chapter "[Refusing Technological Lag](#refuser-le-retard-technologique)").
+The future is shaping today, and the companies that will succeed best are those that manage to leverage the latest technologies and integrate them into their software development cycle (see chapter "[Refusing the technological lag](#refusing-technological-lag)").

 Beyond the speed at which technology evolves and as with any area of expertise, this type of infrastructure requires the maintenance of the skills necessary to administer it.

 We can easily imagine that a fighter pilot maintains his or her flying skills.
 Why would it be any different for engineers who maintain critical software vital to the company's operation?
-You and your teams must continue to stay ahead by training regularly (see chapter "[Continuous Training](#former-de-manière-continue)").
+You and your teams must continue to stay ahead by training regularly (see chapter "[Continuous training](#continuous-training)").

 In DevOps mode, organizations can afford to fail faster, with controlled risk, to innovate ahead of their competitors.